multifreded/hv20/day24/README.md

 00000110: b83c 0000 000f 050a                      .<......
 ```

-This payload consists of the menu choice `3` which would terminate the
+This payload consists of the menu choice `3` which would terminate the app
 `data_storage` under normal circumstances.
 What follows looks like a buffer
 overflow attack.
 The packet also contains fragments of the string
 `data/santa_data.txt` which is probably the path to the file containing the
-encrypted flag (on the original server).
+encrypted flag on the original server.

 The response to this attack packet is firstly the message _good bye_  – as
 expected from the terminating _data\_storage_ application.
 Secondly and
 surprisingly the server sent a DNS query packet containing binary data which is
-most likely the encrypted data from the `santa_data.txt` file.
+most likely the encrypted data from the `santa_data.txt` file …

 ```sh
 $ xxd attack_response.bin